Heavy Quark Fragmentation in $e^+e^-$ Collisions to NNLO+NNLL Accuracy in Perturbative QCD

 In ref.~\cite{Czakon:2022pyz} the authors introduce a new prescription for the Landau pole that we have called CGMP (Czakon-Generet-Mitov-Poncelet).
-The arguments of the Sudakov exponentials are expanded and truncated in such a way that the desired logarithmic accuracy is preserved.
-This amounts to the following truncation in the exponential:
+The exponents of the Sudakov factors in eqs.~(\ref{Csud}) and (\ref{Dsud}) are expanded and truncated in such a way that the desired logarithmic accuracy is preserved.
+This amounts to the following truncation:

 The authors show that this prescription preserves the NNLL accuracy.
 They also show that it introduces power corrections in the initial condition that are larger than those expected from non-perturbative effects, but argue that such corrections are numerically small for the bottom quark case and that they are even smaller than those introduced by the CNO remapping.